no127nowand4ever/dummywsus/readme.md

    detecting updates* and *Set the intranet statistics server*

 6. Click *OK* and close the Group Policy Editor.

+### Windows Update Client compatibility
+This project was proven to work with the following Windows versions:
+* Windows Vista
+* Windows 7
+* Windows 8.1
+* Windows 10

+Windows versions older than Windows 10 require `wuident.cab` to be present in the same directory as the main PHP file of this project to work.

 ### License
 This project is licensed under the MIT License.
 See `LICENSE` for details.